vkola-lab/PodGPT/rag_pipeline/README.md

 python main.py --mode small --eval_pretrain True
 ```
 1. `--mode`: Evaluate the smaller model or larger model: small or large.
 The default is "small".
-2. `--eval_pretrain`: Evaluate the original pretrained model: True/False.
+2. `--eval_pretrain`: Evaluate the original pre-trained model: True/False.
 The default is True.

 ## 🏞️ Structure of the code
 At the root of this folder, you will see: